jnaegeli12/13-burger-database/README.md

   # Burger Database App
   ## Description
   A complete web application for storing information in a database (in this case, the names of burgers you would like to try)and displaying that information in a web browser using Express Handlebars.
+Deployed with [Heroku](https://week-13-burgers.herokuapp.com/).
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)